kurnakovv/ToDoList/README.md

 - ToDoList.Data - layer for data storage
 - ToDoList.Domain - later for BL
 - ToDoList.Test - layer for tests
+- ToDoList.Mapping - layer for mapping objects and models with each other
 - ToDoList.UI - layer for user intrerface (WF)

 ## How to start